Licensing Guides

 Residential HVAC (RHVC)

-• Practical experience as a journeyman in mechanical systems temperature control work for at least two of the four years immediately before the date of application;
+• Management experience in HVAC and sheet metal work as a field superintendent or similar position for at least four of the six years immediately before the date of the application.

 Unlimited Refrigeration (UR)